mqtt2go/mqtt2go.github.io/dev/backup/data-structure.md

 ### MQTT Commands
 <p align="justify">
-The command messages are composed of four fields: (i) type, which is used to distinguish between the command and report type, (ii) timestamp, (iii) command type which is used to select the correct type of command (i.e., set, query, etc.) and (iv) command structure, containing the actual command.
-The command itself can be either a simple name-value pair or a complex structure, which is usually used for complex operations such as device setup.
+The command messages are composed of four fields: (i) <strong>type</strong>, which is used to distinguish between the command and report types, (ii) <strong>timestamp</strong>, (iii) <strong>command type</strong> which is used to select the correct type of command (i.e., set, query, etc.) and (iv) <strong>value</strong> structure, containing the actual command.
+The command itself can be either a simple name-value pair or a complex structure, which is usually designated for complex operations such as device setup.
 </p>

 ```json